mukulhase/WebWhatsapp-Wrapper/README.md

 ` driver = WhatsAPIDriver(username="mkhase", browser="firefox", proxy=None) `

-- If the module is to be used as part of a script, and you need an image of the QR code, run the firstrun method.
-This saves the QR as username.png in, stored in the same directory after running command.
+- Use the get_qrcode() function to save the QR code in a file, for remote clients, so that you can access them easily.
+Scan the QR code either from the file, or directly from the client to log in.

+` driver.get_qr() `

+In case the QR code expires, you can use the reload_qr function to reload it

-` driver.firstrun() `
+` driver.reload_qr() `

-If not, you can skip the above step, and directly scan the QR with your phone from the opened Firefox Tab.

 - And now, the fun part, sending messages.